mahsankhaan/Kubernetes_with_openshift_nic/README.md

-## Step 3: You will see below image once you are successfully registered
+## Step 3: You will see below image once successfully registered

 ![GitHub Logo](images/s4.png)